 One opportunity is adding functionality to the skill to allow listeners to interact more directly with their company history and connect their email address for unified messaging.
 Then they could provide relevant content based on the listener’s history.

-Advice for businesses getting started with voice assistance
+Advice for businesses getting started with voice assistants

 “Audio content isn’t required, but having Alexa read long-form content gets monotonous,” David says.
 If you don’t have audio content, he recommends starting with something short, like a flash briefing.
 If you have an existing podcast with an RSS feed, the hard work is done.
 You’ll need an API to translate between the RSS feed and the Alexa service and then submit the skill for approval.